 We lined our lashes with the latest crop of natural mascaras to see which resulted in as much volume, length, and drama as their chemical counterparts.

-Here are ten great natural mascaras we wouldn’t bat an eye at. —Melisse Gelula, Molly Gallagher, and Lisa Elaine Held
+Here are nine great natural mascaras we wouldn’t bat an eye at. —Melisse Gelula, Molly Gallagher, and Lisa Elaine Held

 The “eco warriors” behind this edgy brand worked tirelessly to create a formulation with great ingredients, and it delivers the kind of results that likely has Maybelline execs trying to replicate it.
 The amazing brush (almost the shape of a skinny football) gets your lashes to their fullest and longest in one go.
 And though it goes on wet, it dries well.
 It may smudge a bit if you don’t use a little powder around your eyes (at least in my case), but it’s otherwise pretty flawless.